Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 In the final phase of PECS, the student learns to answer other questions such as “What do you see?”, “What do you hear?” and “What do you smell?”.
 This is done by teaching them to use additional phrases such as “I see,” “I hear,” and “I smell” on their sentence strips, expanding their requests beyond “I want.”

 There are many benefits to teaching using PECS.
-Here are some of the advantages that it offers to autistic children:
+Here are some of the advantages that come with using PECS with autism therapy:

 At Lighthouse Autism Center, we provide PECS for autism treatment and to help our students achieve better outcomes.
-We also provide autism resources so that you can better navigate this spectrum disorder and more insight into our Lighthouse Fusion® ABA therapy program and how it can help your child.
+We also provide autism resources so that you can better navigate this spectrum disorder and gain more insight into our Lighthouse Fusion® ABA therapy program and how it can help your child.
+Contact us to find out more about how we can help.

 Together, we can unlock your child’s potential